 Sometimes parents encounter a problem over conflicts with interpretation of school policies or with actions by school personnel.
 In these situations, parents should follow a step-by-step process for attempting to resolve the conflict.
 If a parent has a problem with a teacher they should always meet with the teacher first.
-If satisfaction is not received, the parent should then contact either the Academic Academy Dean of Discipline and/or the Academy Principal depending on the area of concern.
-In the case of athletics, the parent should first contact the coach and then the Athletic Director.
-If the situation remains unresolved, the parent should make an appointment to meet with the Principal, who will make the final decision.
+If satisfaction is not received, the parent should then contact either the counselor, Academy Associate Principal, or Athletic Director depending on the area of concern.
+Only after these avenues have been exhausted and the situation remains unresolved, the parent should make an appointment to meet with the Principal, who will make the final decision.